Standards In Development

 Stakeholders: Users (Healthcare Professionals), Consumers (Patients), Producers (Software Vendors), Payers

-BSR/DSI EEDRA1.1-202X, Equitable Electronic Dental Record Access (EEDRA) for Dental Patients (new standard):
+BSR/DSI EEDRA1.1-202X, Equitable Electronic Dental Record Access Through Transferable Holistic Oral Records (THOR) For Dental Patients (new standard):

 Stakeholders: Users (Healthcare Professionals), Consumers (Patients), Producers (Software Vendors).